Long term meditation student of Dean Das, Siddha Nath lineage

-Further training with Donna Farhi, TKV Desikachar, AG Mohan and Graeme and Leonie Northfield (Astanga)
+Further training with Donna Farhi, TKV Desikachar, AG Mohan and Indra Mohan, Louisa Sears, and Graeme and Leonie Northfield.

-With experience of many different yoga styles and traditions, Fiona weaves together a cohesive and integrated heart-centred approach to yoga and meditation.
-Her classes blend conscious breathing with gentle vinyasa (flowing) sequences, meditation, relaxation and yogic philosophy.
+Constantly evolving as a teacher, and with experience of many different yoga styles and traditions, Fiona weaves together a cohesive and integrated heart-centred approach to yoga and meditation.
+Her classes blend internally reflective practices with conscious breathing and gentle vinyasa (flowing) sequences, meditation, relaxation and yogic philosophy.

-A key focus of Fiona’s classes is to assist students to move with grace and ease, and work to peel away the superficial layers of the self reconnecting with their true, natural, authentic selves – in other words, to come home.
+A key focus of Fiona’s classes is to assist students to delve beneath the outer layers of the self to reconnect with their true, natural, authentic selves – in other words, to come home - with loving care and tenderness.

 Fiona writes: “To me, yoga is not only an amazing and wonderful journey of self-discovery, but an opportunity to ‘wake up’, to become more conscious of everything in life – the way we breathe, the way we move, the way we relate to ourselves and others, what we consume (eat, watch, read), and the way our minds work.